mithragk22/project-ml-microservice-kubernetes/README.md

   cd project-ml-microservice-kubernetes/
 ```

-* Create a virtualenv with Python 3.7 and activate it.
-Refer to this link for help on specifying the Python version in the virtualenv.
+* Create a virtual env with Python 3.7 and activate it.
  ``` bash
 python3 -m venv ~/.devops
 source ~/.devops/bin/activate